 About Active Cities

-The project involves 11 partners located in seven North Sea Region countries.
+This ongoing project involves 11 partners located in seven North Sea Region countries.
 Together they explore how to support active mobility.
 This happens through pilots in the cities of Groningen, Leeuwarden, Hamburg, Lund, Aarhus, Bergen, Lille and Mechelen.
 Several pilots involve co-creating urban plans and designs with residents.